-Many American founding fathers have been enshrined in public memory, but according to John Adams, American independence began not with one of these household names, but rather with a man by the name of James Otis, in 1761.
-As the Seven Years War was coming to an end in North America, a young king was ascending the throne in England.
+Many American Founding Fathers have been enshrined in public memory.
+But according to John Adams, American Independence began not with one of these household names in 1776, but rather it began with a man by the name of James Otis in 1761.
+As the Seven Years' War was coming to an end in North America, a young king was ascending the throne in England.
 Change was all around.
 In the war, Britain had decisively tipped the power balance in North America, gaining a remarkable amount of territory from the French.
 But the British had also expended a tremendous amount of money in the process.
 Now the new king felt pressure to address this strained financial situation.
 Back in England, taxes were already very high, and so King George III decided to raise revenue by tightening anti-smuggling enforcement with regard to the trade flow in Boston Harbor.
 Penalties for smuggled cargo in Boston had long existed on the books, but they had not been seriously enforced.
 Merchants in Boston, however, had come to rely upon this relaxed import policy.
 King George II died in 1760, and along with him, a generalized search warrant known as a "Writ of Assistance" was set to expire as well.
 The Writ of Assistance offered broad latitude to British customs officials, theoretically giving them the authority to search anyone, anywhere, at anytime for smuggled goods, even without probable cause.
-In practice, however, the British had not typically exercised their authority to its full extent (from 1744-1760, not even a single cargo was confiscated by the British in the port of Boston).
+In practice, however, the British had not typically exercised this authority to its full extent (from 1744-1760, not even a single cargo was confiscated by the British in the port of Boston).
 But when the new king arranged to have this expiring warrant renewed, it signaled to merchant colonists that the tradition of unchecked smuggled goods would be ending.
 Fearing for their livelihoods, sixty-three Boston merchants banded together and hired a local star of the legal system to defend their cause in 1761.
 The man they hired was James Otis, a 36 year old Harvard graduate, who had gained respect on both sides of the Atlantic.
-He had also harbored a personal grievance against the court system for bypassing his father for a justice position, whom he believed had been eminently qualified, next in line, and thereby snubbed.
+He had also harbored a personal grievance against the court system for passing over his father with regard to a justice position, whom he believed had been eminently qualified and next in line, and thereby snubbed.
 When the day came to defend the colonists, Otis captivated the courtroom.
-With a line of argumentation both imaginative and audacious, Otis advanced the notion that a parliamentary measure, though produced by a constitutional body, may not itself necessarily be constitutional.
+With a line of argumentation both imaginative and audacious, Otis advanced the notion that a parliamentary measure, though produced by a constitutional body, may not necessarily be constitutional itself.
 He argued that the fundamental principles of the British Constitution were built upon the protection of private property, and thus British officials ought not have the open-ended freedom to search private property, even if a Constitutional body such as Parliament had granted them the authority.
 John Adams, in attendance at the courthouse on that day, described the events in this way:

 Otis was a flame of Fire!
 With the promptitude of clasical allusions, a depth of research, a rapid summary of historical events and dates, a profusion of legal authorities, a prophetic glare of his eyes into futurity, and a rapid torrent of impetuous eloquence, he hurried away all before him...
 Every man of a crowded audience appeared to me to go away, as I did, ready to take up arms against Writs of Assistance.

 Looking back, Adams pointed to this moment as the spark that led to all that followed.
-Adams asserted that:
+Adams asserted:

 With all of this, the judge did not rule in favor of James Otis that day.
 Nevertheless, a powerful precedent was set; one that would soon prove to be of seismic significance.
 As professor Mancall of USC put it: